ChrisKneller/pygame-pathfinder/README.md

 ### Buttons

-Maze/terrain generation buttons are on the right
+Maze/terrain generation buttons are on the right.

 #### Maze/terrain generation examples: